Are you looking for the best power rack?

-Any strength training coach or bodybuilder will tell you that the best power rack will make a great addition to any home gym.
+Any strength training coach or professional trainer will tell you that the best power rack will make a great addition to any home gym.

-Not to be mistaken for regular squat racks or half racks, power racks, also called a power cage, allow the user to perform multiple barbell workouts without any of the restrictions you typically get from machines.
+Not to be mistaken for regular squat racks or half racks, power racks, also called a power cage, allow you to perform multiple barbell workouts without any of the restrictions you typically get from machines.

 Unlike squat racks or half racks, power cages come with four posts that is enclosed to provide safety and flexibility for its users.

 Some of the best power racks are designed for durability.
 They’ll have 14 gauge steel or better and may even include some powder coating for added longevity.